ady7ady7/career-log/README.md

 The goal here is not to create big data applications, but rather learn, test, and develop working solutions in a small scale.
 I might be using AI after working on a given project to evaluate the code.

+3.10.2025
-3.10.2025 - I've created a Selenium instance, connected to a few sites and successfully clicked the cookie button.
+- I've created a Selenium instance, connected to a few sites and successfully clicked the cookie button.
 Issues with scraping data from wakacje.pl - xpath imports seem to fail with Error: Message: no such element: Unable to locate element - even though I'm grabbing the seemingly correct elements by their XPATH.
 Doesn't work either solo or in a loop.
 The goal here is to be able to scrape them nicely and then put in a table.
 (2-3 hrs)
+- I've also studied Microsoft's Power BI Course (1.5 hrs) and made some notes during that time.
+Feels like a perfect direction for me now.